 Friday, November 20, 2009

 Prescott, AR - Nineteen days after a pit bull killed Matthew Clayton Hurt, the Prescott City Council declared an emergency to approve an ordinance banning pit bulls.
 The ordinance was approved on November 16.
-Prescott now joins a number of Arkansas cities that ban pit bulls including: De Queen, Dierks, Jacksonville, Lonoke, Maumelle, Mineral Springs, Mountain Home, Nashville, North Little Rock, Pine Bluff, Russellville, Sherwood and Siloam Springs.
+Prescott now joins a number of Arkansas cities that ban pit bulls including: De Queen, Dierks, Dover, Jacksonville, Lonoke, Maumelle, Mineral Springs, Mountain Home, Nashville, North Little Rock, Mayflower, Russellville, Salem, Sherwood, Truman and more.

 10/29/09: 2009 Fatality: Toddler Wanders from Babysitter's Home; Killed by Pit Bull